caltechlibrary/mkpage/how-to/one-element/index.md

 # One Element

-One element features a theme with one template, [page.tmpl](page.tmpl), which has one replacable element named "Content".
+One element features a theme with one template, [page.tmpl](page.tmpl), which has one replacable element named "content".

 ```template
     <!DOCTYPE html>